Sorry, you need to enable JavaScript to visit this website.

 Orchestra Master (Orkestermester) is a programme that establishes school orchestras in primary and lower secondary schools.
 The objective of the programme is to develop and strengthen children’s musical and instrumental skills and competences.

 Live Music in Schools (Levende musik i skolen, LMS).
-LMS offers high-quality live music to schools all over Denmark, and in that way provides pupils with a direct and deeper understanding of the professional music scene.
+LMS offers high-quality live music to schools all over Denmark and thus provides pupils with a direct and deeper understanding of the professional music scene.

 Furthermore, LMS functions as an information pool for general and specific information on school concerts and related topics.
 As such, LMS is often consulted by schools, musicians, cultural workers, municipalities, etc. In addition to this, LMS arranges an annual festival for school concerts (for more, see below) along with a range of ad hoc seminars, conferences, etc.